 Yes, it did indeed!
 The FREE forum (cf first link in the opening para) that lead to the birth of dLife.in had roughly 800+ threads more than dLife.in on the date that we switched to the PAID model.
 Today, we are 3000 threads ahead of them.
 That speaks for the success of the model that we tentatively switched to.
 In hindsight, it was a wise decision to switch to a PAID model.

-However, at the same time we wished that no one had to pay again for account renewals.
-So, finally we switched to ONE TIME payment model.
+However, at the same time, we wished that no one had to pay again for account renewals.
+So, finally, we switched to the ONE TIME payment model.
 However, since we were running the annual pay model, we introduced Free Renewal offers varying from two to four years.
 So, once a member upgrades and takes any of the free renewal offers, they would never have to pay again for a minimum of 4 years.
 Again, something that’s not on offer on any competing community site that we know of.

 What After The Third Stage?

 Finally, with the most feature-rich Indian Diabetes community site up and running, we are exploring the possibility of a dLife LCHF Conference.
-We want to set a benchmark for this revolutionary dietary-management of Diabetes in India.
+We want to set a benchmark for this revolutionary dietary management of Diabetes in India.
 Our cycle of growth plans is not going to end anytime soon.
 Now, we are also collaborating with Indian doctors and Nutritionists who practice LCHF / Keto diet themselves.
-Their services will be available to anyone interested in one-on-one consultation, at an additional pricing.
+Their services will be available to anyone interested in a one-on-one consultation, at additional pricing.

 None of us on dLife.in are marketing gurus.
 We had no idea of what the pricing should be when we first began.
 We looked at international sites with subscription charges varying from $90/year to $400/month.
 We also needed to cover the projected investments for all the features, through subscriptions.
 We priced it cheap thinking that everyone would just lap it up.
 Sadly, that did not happen, so we kept testing different price points along the way from Jan 2018 till May 2019.